Odizinne/py-audiodevices/README.md

 ## Usage
 Specify audio output using `-o "Audio output name"`<br/>
 This script rely on keywords for detection.<br/>
-If your Device is called "Headset Earphone (CORSAIR Wireless)" you can specify `-o "Corsair Headset` and it will work.
+If your Device is called "Headset Earphone (CORSAIR Wireless)" you can specify `-o "Corsair Headset"` and it will work.